Communities Helping Communities

 Deatrea Rose is currently promoting inclusion and diversity through a number of interactive workshops that allow students, faculty, staff, and administrators to utilize critical thinking, problem solving and sound decision making.

-May 18, 2023 | How to Use Data to Create Great Communities for Kids
+How to Use Data to Create Great Communities for Kids

 Finding data that supports your community efforts can be overwhelming.
 This session will narrow down data sources, provide strategies about how to use data, and provide a basic framework for a needs assessment process that will support your community’s efforts.